 This shared feeling of connecting and belonging.

 This is why I grade papers and work so darn hard in my career – to help financially provide for these little (not-so-little) humans.
 This is why I taxi them around to activities – to give them opportunities to grow their talents and create a community of friends that surround them.
-This is why I busy myself cleaning the house, making dinner and looking for my phone charger – to provide them with a safe, enjoyable place to come home to every night.
+This is why I continually clean the house, make dinner, and almost always say yes to friends coming over – to provide them with a safe, enjoyable place to come home to every night.

 All the busyness – it’s for them.
 So, if I don’t pause to collect the small sacred moments in my day, why do I do it?

-So, I sat myself on the floor right next to the bed.
-My goldendoodle came over and nestled against me.
-I stroked her fur, listened to my boys’ chatter and let my heart feel joy.
+So, I sat on the floor right next to the bed.
+My Goldendoodle came over and nestled against me.
+I stroked her fur, listened to my boys’ chatter, and let my heart feel joy.
 I soaked in the love in the room.

-That 5 minutes of a pause gave me joy that will lasted much longer.
+That 5 minutes of pause gave me joy that will last much longer.